afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L5_fine_tuning_notes.md

 During the training process, you then calculate two losses

-First, you calculate the loss against the instance data
+- First, you calculate the loss against the instance data

 Basically, how good is the model at reconstructing these images of Andrew when we give it our modified token pair

-Second, you calculate the loss for the class data
+- Second, you calculate the loss for the class data

-In other words, how close does the model come to generating an image from the prior distribution when prompted with the class prompt?5.33 Because the class distribution is sampled directly from the model before you conduct any fine-tuning, it gives you a concrete basis for measuring how far the model has drifted
+In other words, how close does the model come to generating an image from the prior distribution when prompted with the class prompt?

+Because the class distribution is sampled directly from the model before you conduct any fine-tuning, it gives you a concrete basis for measuring how far the model has drifted

-Basically, if given the same prompt, the model generates a wildly different image before and after fine-tuning we know that there's been some drift.5150 You can then combine these two terms which wel'l cal the instance loss and the class loss to give you a comprehensive loss metric
+Basically, if given the same prompt, the model generates a wildly different image before and after fine-tuning we know that there's been some drift

+> You can then combine these two terms which we'll call the `instance loss` and `the class loss` to give you a comprehensive loss metric

+## Lab

 Now that we're familiar with DreamBooth from a theoretical perspective

-Let's try actually implementing ii
+Let's try actually implementing

 Much of the code you'l be using throughoul this section is adapted from Hugging Faces preamBooth training scripts,

 the model doesn't drift during a training process we can increase this to a higher value